MinjaeChoi119/C-V2X-DRL-Resource-Management/README.md

 | 0.65 – 0.8 | 0.006 |
 | 0.8 – 1 | 0.003 |

 In practice this holds CBR near 0.65, and it is not enough to keep packet delivery ratio (PDR) above the target once density climbs.
-That gap is what this work attacks.

 ## The DRL model